Market-Entry Marketing Sprint

 Six to ten weeks.
 Narrowly-scoped EU-bank-customer renewal rebuild.
 Typical first engagement when one EU financial customer's renewal is the immediate pressure.

 See the Sprint →Three to six months.
-Cross-border ICT provider entering EU-financial-customer pipeline with DORA-aligned commercial layer across resilience-testing, sub-contractor-monitoring, and incident-reporting posture.
+Cross-border ICT provider entering EU-financial-customer pipeline with DORA-aligned website, offer, proof, and follow-up across resilience-testing, sub-contractor-monitoring, and incident-reporting posture.

 See the Build →Monthly retainer, twelve-month minimum.
 ICT providers operating ongoing EU-financial-customer base across multiple member states.
-Pricing is confirmed in discovery, not on the public site.
+Scope and sequence are set after the inquiry screening.

 See the Partnership →GMA does not provide legal compliance advice on DORA.
 Resilience-testing requirements, sub-contractor-monitoring legal structure, Article-specific interpretation, and ICT third-party register filings stay with the client's counsel and with an EU-financial-services-compliance specialist firm.
 GMA does not implement sub-contractor-monitoring systems, does not submit ICT third-party registers, and does not interpret Article 28 obligations on the client's behalf.
 The commercial-layer rebuild operates downstream of the compliance posture counsel has set.